 *Programmes will run subject to viability

-**Contact Ann Marie Atkins directly regarding the Postgraduate Certificate in Project Management for further details.
+**Contact Ann Marie Atkins directly regarding the Postgraduate Certificate in Project Management and the Diploma in Learing and Development Practice for further details.

 Who should apply?